pranmar123/AntiPhish/README.md

 ### Description
 - Details regarding the nature of this project can be found on the wiki [homepage](https://github.com/pranmar123/BroswerPlugin/wiki).

+### Setup
+- The installation and setup guide can be found [here](hhttps://github.com/pranmar123/AntiPhish/wiki/Setup).

 ### Languages and Tools
 - Documentation regarding tools can be found on this wiki [page](https://github.com/pranmar123/BroswerPlugin/wiki/Tools).